SEED-platform/seed/docs/source/setup_osx.rst

     ./bin/start-seed.sh

-When this script is done, the Django stand-alone server will be running in the foreground.
+When this script is done, Hypercorn will be running in the foreground.

 Login